The Way of Kings: Setting

 The backstory of the novel revolves around recurring disasters known as Desolations, where monstrous Voidbringers ravage the world and human survival hangs in the balance.
-To counter the threat, the Knights Radiant (so named for their glowing aura and eyes) battle against the Voidbringers using magical armor and swords known as Shardplate and Shardblades, as well as magical powers.
+To counter the threat, the Knights Radiant (so named for their glowing aura and eyes) battle the Voidbringers using magical "Shardplate" armor and "Shardblade" swords, as well as magical powers.
 The most recent Desolation, which occurred thousands of years before the main events of the novel, was believed to be the final one, and has become a subject of myth and legend.
-The Knights Radiant discarded armor and swords which remain as some of the most priceless heirlooms.
+The Knights Radiant discarded their armor and swords, which remained on Roshar as priceless heirlooms.

-The magic of the world is based on "stormlight" from recurring, hurricane force magically powered storms known as highstorms.
-Commonplace gemstones infused with stormlight are used as mundane currency in merchant transactions, as well as interior lighting at night in wealthy houses and palaces.
-Many artifacts are powered by stormlight, such as one that convert matter into another form, like stone into grain.
-Nobility is also based on eye color, blue eyes being seen as the purest royalty due to the association with the legendary Knights Radiant, who had glowing eyes.
+The magic of the world is based on "stormlight" from recurring, hurricane-force magically powered "highstorms."
+Common gemstones infused with stormlight are used as mundane currency, as well as interior lighting in wealthy houses and palaces.
+Many artifacts are powered by stormlight, such as one that converts matter into another form, like stone into grain.
+Nobility is based on eye color, blue eyes being seen as the purest royalty due to the association with the Knights Radiant, who had glowing eyes.

-The world itself has flora and fauna which have adapted to the common and extremely powerful highstorms.
+The world has flora and fauna that have adapted to the common and extremely powerful highstorms.
 Most animal life is based on crustaceans, many of which can burrow into the ground to survive a highstorm.
 Plant life is also mobile, in that it retracts into the ground to survive highstorms.
-Because all highstorms come from the eastern ocean and travel west, the western side of rocks and mountains harbor plant and animal life.
-Also, spirits called spren exist and react to the emotions of people and the environment.
+Because highstorms come from the eastern ocean and travel west, the western side of rocks and mountains harbor plant and animal life.

+Spirits called spren populate the world and appear in response to the emotions of people and the environment.
 High wind will have windspren in the form of ribbons of light that flow with the wind and can change their shapes.
-Suffering from pain will cause red painspren to appear around the wound, and giving a noble, heartfelt speech or completing a hard task will have gloryspren of golden, twinkling lights form a halo around the head of the speaker.
-Spren are so common that many people pay no attention to them.
+Suffering from pain will cause red painspren to appear around the wound, and giving a noble, heartfelt speech or completing a hard task will cause gloryspren of golden, twinkling lights in a halo around the head of the performer.
+Spren are so common that many people pay no attention to them and there are believed to be thousands of types.

 Plot

 Prelude

-4500 years ago ten immortal warriors known as the Heralds were in an ancient agreement to do eternal battle against their greatest enemy, known as the Voidbringers, presumably for the sake of humanity.
-They would reconstitute into a place of fire and ruin when they died and would eventually be called to battle again.
+4,500 years ago, ten immortal warriors known as the Heralds were in an ancient agreement to do eternal battle against their greatest enemy, known as the Voidbringers, presumably for the sake of humanity.
+They would reconstitute into a palace of fire and ruin when they died and would eventually be called to battle again.
 As the battle ended, Nine Heralds abandoned their agreement and gave up their Honorblades, leaving only a single Herald, Taln, to defend the realm.